Arthurdale, West Virginia: Construction and growth

 From its earliest stages, selecting Arthurdale's homesteaders was a challenging process.
-Faculty members at nearby West Virginia University were given charge of picking the first round of homesteaders, and they wanted at once to help people who desperately needed it, but also wanted to select only people who would assure the success of the experiment.
+Faculty members at nearby West Virginia University were given charge of picking the first round of homesteaders.
+They wanted at once to help people who desperately needed it, but they also wanted to select only people who would assure the success of the experiment.
 Arthurdale was not to be a "community of saints, but neither did the University committee feel justified in offering the opportunity to persons whose lack of moral character was likely to jeopardize their ability to contribute to the venture."
 Similarly, the federal government wanted the first homesteaders to be highly intelligent, capable, and persistent people.
 In short, not just anyone would be chosen for Arthurdale because only certain kinds of people could make the experiment successful.
 In the fall of 1933, the selection of the first 50 homesteaders began.
 Most fundamentally, applicants had to have practical farming knowledge.
 By October, over 600 applications had been received.
 In addition to knowing how to farm, homesteaders had to be physically fit, have a certain education and intelligence level, and demonstrate the potential to succeed at Arthurdale.
 An eight-page questionnaire and follow-up interview were also a part of the process, and those favorable applicants were interviewed in their homes and asked questions about the health and stability of their families.

 Due to these requirements, Arthurdale's homesteaders were by majority white, married couples who had or wanted to have children.
-Single people and immigrants were excluded, because single people could not contribute as fully to the communal life of Arthurdale.
+Single people and immigrants were excluded because single people could not contribute as fully to the communal life of Arthurdale.
 Immigrants, with their perceived lack of English skills, could not demonstrate the intelligence and education required to succeed at Arthurdale.
 Many locals and homesteaders alike wanted Arthurdale to be a place for whites only, but Mrs. Roosevelt disagreed.
 Despite her feelings, she deferred to local project sponsors.
 After losing a community vote on the issue, Roosevelt recommended the creation of other communities for the excluded black and Jewish miners.
 The experience motivated Roosevelt to become much more outspoken on the issue of racial discrimination.
 In many New Deal agencies and projects, the power of local administrators was hard to overcome.
 Though legislation was federal, it took local powers-that-be to implement it.
 Arthurdale was not unique in the nature of locals' racial attitudes.